 Anyone above the age of 21 can apply to Court to be appointed as your child's deputy as long as they are able to make decisions in the best interests of your child.
-For children from the SPED schools/DACs/SWs, parents are usually the parties who will make the application.
+For children from SPED Schools, parents are usually the parties who will make the application.